The Open Innovation Opportunity for Large Corporations

 • Matthew Bushery

-The claim that there's one "right" way to bring new business ideas to market is one you won't see executives at leading corporations make today — particularly those who embrace open innovation.
+The claim that there's one "right" way to bring new business ideas to market is one you won't see executives at leading corporations make today — particularly those who embrace various types of open innovation.

-Many large companies work with external partners to turn problems of interest into changes to their core products.
-The goal is often to address customer concerns and preferences.
+Many large companies work collaboratively with external partners to turn problems of interest into changes to their products and services.
+The goal is often to address customer concerns and needs and market opportunities.

-Now, these scaled organizations are creating entirely new startups with outside help, not just enhancing their core business models.
+Now, though, scaled organizations are creating entirely new startups with outside help, not just enhancing their core business models.

-Specifically, they're partnering with dedicated venture builders who help corporate partners (along with universities, states, and non-profits) and have proven startup-creation playbooks.
+Specifically, they're partnering with dedicated venture builders who help corporate partners (along with universities and public-sector agencies) and have proven startup-creation playbooks.

-The open innovation model: More than just for core business model improvement
+The open innovation model: More than just for core-business improvement

 “Most innovations fail.
 And companies that don't innovate die.”